slack-samples/deno-message-translator/README.md

 an event within Slack.

-A [link trigger](https://api.slack.com/future/triggers/link) is a type of Trigger that generates a **Shortcut URL** which, when posted in a channel or added as a bookmark, becomes a link.
+A [link trigger](https://api.slack.com/future/triggers/link) is a type of trigger that generates a **Shortcut URL** which, when posted in a channel or added as a bookmark, becomes a link.
 When clicked, the link trigger will run the associated workflow.